 How Do I Get into Graduate School?

-Typically, most programs are highly competitive.
-You’ll want to have:
+Most graduate programs are highly competitive.
+To get into a clinical psychology graduate school you’ll want to have:

 - A high undergraduate GPA